acheong08/ChatGPT/README.md

 # ChatGPT
 Reverse Engineered ChatGPT by OpenAI.
 Extensible for chatbots etc.

+# Announcement:
+If you were using this prior to version 0.0.24, please update immediately. `pip3 install revChatGPT --upgrade`.
+Fixes has been done to avoid bot blocking.

 # Disclaimer
 This is not an official OpenAI product.
 This is a personal project and is not affiliated with OpenAI in any way.
 Don't sue me